pragsmike/PromptCritical/docs/raw-1.md

-This is excellent!
-PromptCritical is a really thoughtful implementation of the evolutionary prompt engineering framework.
-I love how you've taken the theoretical insights and turned them into a concrete, incremental development plan.

-A few things that really stand out:

-**The Immutable Prompt Store Design** is brilliant - treating prompts as content-addressable objects with SHA-1 integrity and full lineage tracking.
-This solves the reproducibility crisis in prompt engineering where people can't even remember what they tried last week.
-The `.prompt` file format with UTF-8 + NFC canonicalization shows serious attention to the subtle details that make or break data integrity.

 **The Failter Integration Strategy** is smart - recognizing that evaluation is its own complex problem and treating it as a black box.
 This keeps PromptCritical focused on the evolutionary mechanics while leveraging existing evaluation infrastructure.